 miscalibration_resampling_p(x, y, B = 10000)

-miscalibration_resampling_test(x, y, alpha = 0.05, B = 10000)
+miscalibration_resampling_test(x, y, alpha = 0.05, B = 10000)the predicted success probabilities

 the actual observed outcomes (just 0 or 1)